JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 Code executed in Kotlin coroutines is executed in a suspending context.
 Since 2024.1, this context is recommended for executing background tasks to maximize CPU utilization.

-> Note that executing code in a suspending context is possible only with [Kotlin](using_kotlin.md).
+Note that executing code in a suspending context is possible only with [Kotlin](using_kotlin.md).
->
-{style="warning"}

-In a suspending context, it is forbidden to call blocking functions directly.
+In a suspending context, it is not allowed to call blocking functions directly, as methods like `ProgressManager.checkCanceled()` or `ModalityState.defaultModalityState()` won't take any effect.
 See how to [switch to a blocking context](#suspending-context-switching-to-other-contexts).

 > Inspection <control>Plugin DevKit | Code | Forbidden in suspend context method usage</control> reports calling blocking code from suspending context.